BsNoSi/yellow-extension-ishow/README.md

 # Yellow Extension ishow

-> Tested with Yellow 0.8.15
+Version 1.4.1

-Version 1.4.0
+> Tested with core version 0.8.23

-CSS image slider for Yellow with no need of libraries, with optional link to pages.
+## Application

-## The Idea Behind
+CSS image slider with optional link to pages.

-Instead of huge libraries for *simply pushing images* this extension only uses CSS.
-This saves bandwidth because only a fraction of code is required.
+Instead of huge libraries for *simply pushing images* this extension only uses CSS for this to saves bandwidth because only a fraction of code is required.
+For support of optional links (in this case) a small Script is added to the page.

 ## Install